Recipe of the Week: Fizzing Whizbees

-Our latest featured Rosmerta’s Recipes submission depicts the texturally explosive Fizzing Whizbees.
+Our latest featured Rosmerta’s Recipes submission depicts the explosive Fizzing Whizbees.
 This recipe comes to us from Sierra, who routinely blogs and reviews on her website, BookYum.
-Whether we have read Harry Potter and the Prisoner of Azkaban or visited Honeydukes at Universal Studios, Fizzing Whizbees are one of those candies that have captivated us with its peculiar-sounding name and hard-to-imagine physical description.
+Whether we have read Harry Potter and the Prisoner of Azkaban or visited Honeydukes at Universal Studios, Fizzing Whizbees are one of those candies that have captivated us with their peculiar-sounding name and hard-to-imagine physical description.
 Is it shaped like a bee?
 Or a frisbee, perhaps?

-After coming across both currently licensed versions, Sierra set out to create her own that matched the “massive sherbet ball” description it received in the novel.
+After coming across both currently licensed versions, Sierra set out to create her own that matches the “massive sherbet ball” description it received in the novel.
 She quickly learned that this type of sherbet is actually a candy powder that creates a fizzing effect in your mouth.

 Sodium bicarbonate (baking soda) and citric acid (the main ingredient in Kool-Aid) make a fizzy reaction when you put them together, just like baking soda and vinegar.
 The reaction won’t happen unless the two get wet, so by using coconut oil to form the balls instead of water, you are saving the reaction for when you pop the candy in your mouth!